BadmWe/dspyt-webpage/dspyt/posts/simple-telegram-bot-in-python-hosted-easily-on-heroku.md

 ## Heroku python telegram optimizing

 To create a bot we have to message @BotFather in telegram.
-The command that creates a bot is /newbot and you have to also name the bot.
+The command that creates a bot is `/newbot` and you have to also name the bot.
 After that BotFather sends us the HTTP API TOKEN.

 ![python telegram bot creation: Data Science with Python](/images/posts/telegrambot/image-7.webp)

 ## Python telegram bot

-First, we install the key python telegram bot library which is python-telegram-bot:
+First, we install the key python telegram bot library which is `python-telegram-bot`:

 ```bash
 pip install python-telegram-bot
 ```

-Next, we create a simple python telegram bot that uses /start and /help commands as well as echoes the user’s message.
+Next, we create a simple python telegram bot that uses `/start` and `/help` commands as well as echoes the user’s message.
 The script also uses a web hook for Heroku hosting:

 ```python
 import logging